homekube/homekube/docs/helm-basics.md

 We will install charts later for the various apps.
 Before executing an installation its very easy to check what it will do.
 Just replace **`install`** with **`template`**

-Let's install a sample application ('Who-am-i' app) randomly querying google
+Let's search the web for a sample **Who-am-i** application that just responds with the requests headers
 `https://www.google.de/search?q=helm+chart+who-am-i`

 We are using one of the first matches: